 Sara Della Motta - Miss Sara discovered her love of dance at the age of 3, when she attended her first tap class.
 Before long, she had added acrobatics, jazz, ballet, pointe and lyrical to her weekly class schedule.
 Miss Sara studied ballet and modern at York University and is a member of the BATD in the stage (tap and jazz) and acrobatic divisions.

 As a competitive student, Miss Sara was very successful winning various awards and titles including Junior All-Around Dancer at the BATD festival and at the CDTA Dance Convention.
-Now as a choreographer, she has achieved many high score and choreography awards including Grand Champion 2007 and 2008 at the Dance Championships in Western New York.
+Now as a choreographer, she has achieved many high score, choreography and adjudicator's choice awards including Grand Champion 2007 and 2008 at the Dance Championships in Western New York.

 Miss Sara is looking forward to the upcoming dance season!

 Sarah Welling - Miss Sarah is an accomplished teacher and performer in all areas of dance!
 A former member of the JAM competitive team, she has won many overall awards and trophies, and now, as a choreographer, the awards keep coming!
 She has won several choreography awards for her work, and her students are continuously successful at competitions.